PubInv/PubInv/ideas/Project #25: In-pipe fan with gas sensor for EWB.md

 I've been told we are going to exhibit something at the upcoming Mini-Maker Faire in Austin on May 16-17th, so I would like to improve this project by that time.

+Note that a rooftop fan might be better, because we have to build a vent of some kind there anyway.

+A weakness of putting the fan in the pipe is that it obstructs the air flow when not running.
+In that sense it may be counter productive.

 ## Stories

 * Publish photos and sketch of current work